Skip to content

 These can be considered subject to valuers’ comments.

-Properties which are above, adjacent or near to commercial premises may be acceptable subject to the following:
+Properties which are above, adjacent, or near to commercial premises may be considered subject to:

-• flats over commercial premises must be in separate ownership to the commercial premises
+• Having a clear separate ownership title to the commercial premises with no ties/restrictions.

-• the proximity of the commercial use must not affect the quiet enjoyment of the property
+• The use not affecting the quiet enjoyment of the property or impacting marketability and/or value.

 The property must be located in a desirable area with good demand, readily saleable and readily marketable, for example properties which are adjacent to, or in very close proximity to a public house, night club, petrol station, laundrette, pet shop or hot food takeaway where the method of cooking is likely to cause smell or fumes would not be deemed as suitable security.
-This is not an exhaustive list Properties located above convenience stores/small supermarkets are acceptable.
+This is not an exhaustive list.

 Any residential security must have a suitable access, which must not be through a business premises.
 Where the intended security is a flat situated adjoining or over the premises, the business property cannot be owned by the same person as this would have legal implications in the event of repossession.